 There is thus instituted a vicious circle thwarting management's efforts to improve the delivery of water.
 The inadequate level of funding, or non-funding, of long term development programs until just recently, and the consequent non-implementation of approved projects for the improvement, or extension, of service lines had led, in turn, to consumer dissatisfaction.
-MWSS's attempts to enforce stricter measures in the billing and collection of water then leads to further delinquency and to further protest.

-Residents no doubt appreciate the need for water authorities to develop sources of revenue in order to improve and extend the water supply system.
-Nonetheless, they argue that their payments have not previously been used to that end.
-Residents of Urduja Village, the old PHHC project near Novaliches, for example, are said to have been paying "almost \$9,000" (although, in fact, more like \$8,000) every month to the project management for water alone for several years.
+MWSS's attempts to enforce stricter measures in the billing and collection of water then leads to further delinquency and to further protest.22 example, are said to have been paying "almost \$9,000" (although, in fact, more like \$8,000) every month to the project management for water alone for several years.
 Each family, that is, had been assessed a flat rate of \$16 per month as a fee for using the project's internal water supply.
 The annual collection, if all 480 resident-homeowners paid, should, in fact, be in the region of \$93,000.
 The residents claim that with the monthly collections, there should be no reason for the total failure of the project's water system.
 Sufficient finance is available, they argue, to ensure adequate maintenance and service.
-A problem here may be that funds collected for water supply and to meet the initial capital costs of construction of the water system are diverted into the general fund of the project and not kept specifically for the maintenance of the water system.
+23 A problem here may be that funds collected for water supply and to meet the initial capital costs of construction of the water system are diverted into the general fund of the project and not kept specifically for the maintenance of the water system.
 Ultimately, then, the problem is not only one of finance and investment in water services, but also a question of the implementation and management of water services.